monarch-initiative/ontogpt/README.md

 A knowledge extraction tool that uses a large language model to extract semantic information from text.

-This exploits the ability of ultra-LLMs such as GPT-3 to return user-defined data structures as a response.
+This makes use of so-called *instruction prompts* in Large Language Models (LLMs) such as GPT-4.

 Currently there are two different pipelines implemented: